Hong Kong Food Festival: Activities

 Hong Kong Food Festival provides a large variety of activities related to food for the participants.
 It includes large scale cuisine exhibitions and cookery demonstrations.
 There are booths on different types of food and beverage, like dessert, vegetarian food as well as wine.
 Visitors can purchase luxurious food and seafood such as oysters, lobsters and abalones at a low price.
 In order to enhance the people's’ incentive of purchasing, exhibitors offer discounts and special activities.
 For instance, at the 12th Hong Kong Food Festival, special activities like free bubble-like fusion ice cream for the first 100 visitors, and using extremely low price ($1) to buy a brown crab were arranged.
 In addition, the organizer invites celebrities such as renowned chefs and artists as the special guests of the Star Kitchen.
 They share culinary tips to the audiences and some of them also introduce some unusual cuisines, like homemade Japanese pancake Okonomiyaki, and vegetarian meals.
 Professionals are also invited to give talks on the topics related.
 As people are more concerned about their health, speeches on regimen and health are delivered.
 Apart from Star Kitchen, workshops are also organized.
 It delivers an opportunity for the participants to make cuisine and beverage by themselves.
 For example, there were DIY workshops on beer brewing, latte art, baking cookies and making cocktails.

-Hong Kong Food Festival 2015

-The Hong Kong Food Festival 2015 will be held from the 24 to 28 December at the Hong Kong Convention and Exhibition Centre, hall 3.

-In total, 10 theme sections will be set up with about 1300 booths.
-Visitors could find food and beverage from over 10 countries like Korea, Japan and Singapore.
-The Gastronomic Paradise @ Star Kitchen will be reintroduced this year.
-There will be sharings on some useful cooking tips and demonstrations by professionals.